Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Simulation Study

 \subsection{Number of Lags}

 To fit a Hawkes process model with a non-exponential kernel, one must choose the number of lags, $p$, to obtain the NBAR estimates.
 As demonstrated in Section~\ref{ssec:nn_simstudy_pmmh}, using only very few lags can produce accurate results.
 However, when the mean and variance of the excitation kernel are large relative to the interval width, the self-excitation effects will typically be realised a number of intervals after a given event.
-Performance of the NN estimator therefore improves by increasing $p$.
+Therefore, the performance of the NN estimator generally improves as $p$ increases.
 Given that the NBAR($p$) estimates are produced in linear time, increasing the number of lags does not greatly impact the overall time of the estimation procedure.
+However, large $p$ values may demand an increased number of nodes and training samples to handle the dimension of the summary statistic.

-To illustrate the impact of varying $p$ on the resulting NN estimator, Table~\ref{tab:num_p} presents the NN estimation of a Hawkes process with $\mathrm{Gamma}(1.5, 1.0)$ excitation kernel and interval width $\Delta = 0.1$ .
+To illustrate the impact of varying $p$ on the resulting NN estimator, Table~\ref{tab:num_p} presents the NN estimation of a Hawkes process with $\mathrm{Gamma}(1.5, 1.0)$ excitation kernel and interval width $\Delta = 0.1$.
 A larger value of $p$ than that used in Section~\ref{ssec:nn_simstudy_pmmh} will be needed for the best performance, as the $95\%$ quantile of the offspring distribution is now approximately $39\Delta$.